Manalapan High School: Athletics

 The Manalapan High School Braves compete in Division A North of the Shore Conference, an athletic conference comprised of public and private high schools in Monmouth and Ocean counties along the Jersey Shore.
 The league operates under the jurisdiction of the New Jersey State Interscholastic Athletic Association.
 With 1,417 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group IV for most athletic competition purposes, which included schools with an enrollment of 1,060 to 5,049 students in that grade range.
 The school was classified by the NJSIAA as Group IV South for football for 2024–2026, which included schools with 890 to 1,298 students.

-The girls spring track team was the Group II state champion in 1975.
+The girls' spring track team was the Group II state champion in 1975.

-The boys cross country running team won the Group III state championship in 1979.
+The boys' cross country running team won the Group III state championship in 1979.

-The wrestling team won the Central Jersey Group IV state sectional championship in 1986, 1991 and 1992, and won the Central Jersey Group V title in 2020.
+The boys' wrestling team won the Central Jersey Group IV state sectional championship in 1986, 1991 and 1992, and won the Central Jersey Group V title in 2020.

-The boys basketball team won the Central Jersey Group IV state sectional championship in 1988.
+The boys' basketball team won the Central Jersey Group IV state sectional championship in 1988.

-The boys bowling team were the winners of the 2006 New Jersey State Interscholastic Athletic Association state championship.
+The boys' bowling team were the winners of the 2006 New Jersey State Interscholastic Athletic Association state championship.
 The Brave's score of 2,840 defeated runner-up Woodbridge High School by a margin of ten pins at Carolier Lanes.

-In 2007, the boys soccer team won the Central Jersey Group IV state sectional championship with a 1–0 win over Howell High School in the tournament final.
+In 2007, the boys' soccer team won the Central Jersey Group IV state sectional championship with a 1–0 win over Howell High School in the tournament final.
 The team moved on to share the Group IV state championship with a 1–1 tie against Clifton High School.